Read This First

 The danger is misplaced authority: either dismissing AI outputs because they are synthetic, or treating fluent synthesis as if it already carried understanding, evidence, or accountability.

-The anchors here are Summary of AI Steve’s Candidacy, (Gemini would not comply.), and Strengths and Weaknesses of Human-Assisted or Wholly Independent AIs in Political Office.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Summary of AI Steve’s Candidacy, (Gemini would not comply.), and Strengths and Weaknesses of Human-Assisted or Wholly Independent AIs in Political Office in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophy of AI branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.